Man convicted in Welch girls case released from prison; 'I'm going to be watching,' victim's mother says

 Part III: In first in-depth interview, cold-case investigators explain why they haven't given up on finding two missing Welch girls

-Lorene Bible watches as investigators search a property for Lauria Bible and Ashley Freeman, known as the Welch girls, Tuesday, April 27, 2021 in Picher, Okla.
+Lorene Bible watches as investigators search a property in Picher for the remains of her daughter, Lauria Bible, and Lauria's friend Ashley Freeman, known as the Welch girls, on April 27, 2021.
 The girls have been missing since Dec.
 30, 1999.